 “When considering which technology to employ for asset identification and/or tracking…”

-Often both barcodes and RFID tags are considered.
+Often both barcodes and RFID tags are considered for asset identification and tracking.
 While RFID tags are often considered superior on a number of technical aspects, bar codes do hold a number of significant benefits that are important to consider, most notably:

 Quality vision technology allows for full automation of applying bar codes.